dotnet/interactive/src/polyglot-notebooks-vscode/DEVGUIDE.md

 `src/polyglot-notebooks-common/` directory.
 To enable the `src/polyglot-notebooks-vscode/` and `src/polyglot-notebooks-vscode-insiders/` directories to build, however, symlinks were added to properly pull the common files into the source tree under `<extension-root>/src/vscode-common`.

-If you have git configured to handel symlinks then you're good to go.
+If you have git configured to handle symlinks then you're good to go.
 If not, you'll need to run the script `.\ensure-symlinks.ps1` whenever you switch from a branch that previously didn't have the symlinks.